Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code: Hall conductance

 We have dropped the summation over $k_y$.
 Here, $c$ refers to the charge difference between the two sides of the cylinder. $c$ can take any integer in the $U(1)$ case and is restricted to integers modulo $p$ for the $\Zp$ case: $\{0,...,p-1\}$.
 Note that additional charges can be placed on one side of the infinite cylinder such that the weights can be shifted.

 We define the weight associated with each charge channel by:

 The sum over all the weights is one due to the normalization of the wavefunction:

-Starting from the ground state of the respective models, we adiabatically thread $\Theta_y$ through the periodic direction.
-The flux is inserted via the vertical edges of the lattice.
-In the $U(1)$ case, we simply fix the particle number to match $\nu=1/2$ filling and compute the ground state of the hardcore Boson model.
+Starting from the ground state of the respective models, we adiabatically thread $\Theta_y$ through the periodic (finite) direction.
+The flux is inserted via the horizontal edges of the lattice.
+The Hamiltonian as a function of $\Theta_y$ is

+where the sums run over all lattice sites denoted by their $x$ and $y$ coordinates: $(x,y)$.
+This agrees with the definition of $\tau_{ij}$ from \autoref{eq:tau_def} for $\Theta_y=0$.

+We obtain the ground state at $\Theta_y=0$ by fixing the particle number to match $\nu=1/2$ filling for the hardcore Boson model.
 In the $\Zp$ case, we select parameters that place the system within the Hall-on-Toric phase.
+The ground state is adiabatically evolved by varying $\Theta_y$.

 In the number-conserving model, weights associated with each charge sector undergo a uniform shift during the adiabatic evolution:

 Hence, the pumping can be understood as a one-dimensional, discrete transport process.
 It is illustrated in \figref{fig:Hall_cartoon}{a}, which displays a subset of weights and their evolution after threading $\Theta_y = 4\pi$ through the system.
 For example, the green weight initially associated with $W_{-2}$ at $\Theta_y = 0$ shifts to $W_{-1}$ at $\Theta_y = 4\pi$.